awsdocs/amazon-athena-user-guide/doc_source/writing-federated-queries.md

 1. Open the Athena console at [https://console\.aws\.amazon\.com/athena/](https://console.aws.amazon.com/athena/home)\.

-1. In the Athena Query Editor, create a SQL query that uses the following syntax in the `FROM` clause\.
+1. In the Athena query editor, create a SQL query that uses the following syntax in the `FROM` clause\.

    ```
    MyCloudwatchCatalog.database_name.table_name